Context and Diversity Matter: The Emergence of In-Context Learning in World Models: Methodologies

 To clarify \cref{eq:icel}, we consider a world model optimized on the finite environment set $ \mathcal{E} = \{e_1, \dots, e_{|\mathcal{E}|}\}$.
 Assume the system possesses an environment-specific model $\hat{p}_{\theta, e}$ for every environment $e$, then $\hat{p}_{\theta}$ decomposes as follows:

-\cref{eq:icel_er} implies that in-context learning in world models arises mainly from the continual refinement of environment recognition, since the context yields no improvement to the environment-specific world-model term $\hat{p}_{\theta,e}=\{\hat{p}_{\theta,s,e}, \hat{p}_{\theta,\tau,e}, \hat{p}_{\theta,z,e}\}$.
+Therefore the ICL in world models arises mainly from the recognition of seen environments, while environment-specific world model are static within the inference.
+The environment-specific world model can be further decomposed into:

+where the estimate $\hat{p}_{\theta,e}$ is obtained by marginalizing over the terms that include state estimation, dynamics, and observation $({\hat{p}_{\theta,s,e}, \hat{p}_{\theta,\tau,e}, \hat{p}_{\theta,z,e}})$.
 Therefore, in the ER regime, the model first acquires world models for the entire environment set through IWL or parametric memory, and then uses the context solely to identify the current environment.